Removing a Broken Key Stuck in a Lock

-There is simply no better way to remove a key that is stuck in a lock than with the tool that has been designed specifically for that purpose, the key extractor.
+There is simply no better way to extract a broken key that is stuck in a lock than with the tool that has been designed specifically for that purpose, the key extractor.

 Spiral Key extractors are very thin strips of metal that have grooves in them.
 These grooves are meant to grip the broken key so that the key can be removed.

 There are several different types and affordable key extractor sets on eBay if you’re not in a hurry.

 Be careful not to push the key in further.
 You will either have enough key sticking out to grab the broken edge or you won’t, but either way, you will know quickly which is the case.